RenwenCui/Capstone_Proj/README.md

 The code sample written by myself for peer review:
 `python train.py`

-If you want to run this code, please download  all `.py` files that contain modules the main function `python train.py`  will call.
+If you want to run the program, just run `python run_MonocularDepth.ipynb` on Colab that can directly download small NYU v2 dataset.

 ### Code Structure ###
 `python data.py` reads and pre-processes the NYU v2 dataset.
 `python loss.py` contains loss functions.
 `python model.py` contains an encoder-decoder model for monocular depth estimation.
+`python run_MonocularDepth.ipynb` can be run directly on colab, and it will automatically download the dataset.

 ## Small test dataset